 Meet our Pastor: Bill Lamont is a graduate of Knox College in Toronto and has been an ordained Presbyterian pastor for over 30 years.
-He has served as Pastor/Head of Staff at Hidenwood for the past eight years and enjoys preaching, teaching, music, and pastoral care.
+He has served as Pastor/Head of Staff at Hidenwood for the past twelve years and enjoys preaching, teaching, music, and pastoral care.
 He has been an avid guitarist all his life and has started a guitar group at Hidenwood.
-He and his wife, Sue, have two grown children and a new grandson named Logan.
+He and his wife, Sue, have two grown children and two grandsons Logan and Oliver.

 Our worship services.
 We offer two worship services each Sunday.
 Our 9:30 a.m.
 Celebration Service is led by a praise and worship band and features contemporary music projected on a screen above the pulpit.
 Our 11 a.m.
 Traditional Service features the time-honored order of worship and standard hymns led by our sanctuary choir.
 The pastor’s message is the same at both services.
 Our adult studies take place from 9:30-10:30 a.m.
 Children’s Sunday school is at 11 am.
 You are welcome to join any class that you wish!